 Joetsu: to Niigata via Echigo-Yuzawa

-Tokaido: to Osaka via Nagoya and Kyoto (connects to the Sanyo Shinkansen to Hiroshima at Shin-Osaka Station)
+Tokaido: to Osaka via Nagoya and Kyoto (connects to the Sanyo Shinkansen)

-Tohoku: to Aomori (which connects to the Hokkaido Shinkansen)
+Tohoku: to Aomori (connects to the Hokkaido Shinkansen)

 All three shinkansen lines – Hokuriku, Joetsu and Tokaido – that run through Central Japan operate to and from Tokyo.